spring-board-b2-sarcasm-detection/Group-2/README.md

 Table of Contents:

-Introduction
+I. Introduction
+II.
 Dataset
+III.
 Preprocessing
+IV.
 Model Training
-Results
+V. Results

 I. Introduction
 Sarcasm detection is a challenging task in natural language processing (NLP), especially when dealing with user-generated content like reviews.
 This project aims to detect sarcasm in airline reviews using various deep learning and NLP techniques.